 Our business is exposed to risk resulting from fluctuations in interest rates.
-Our interest expense is more sensitive to fluctuations in the general level of LIBOR interest rates than to changes in rates in other markets.
+Our interest expense is more sensitive to fluctuations in the general level of Term Secured Overnight Financing Rate (SOFR) interest rates than to changes in rates in other markets.
 Increases in interest rates would increase interest expense relating to our outstanding variable rate borrowings and increase the cost of debt.
 Fluctuations in interest rates can also lead to significant fluctuations in the fair value of our debt obligations.

-On March 23, 2023, we entered into a four-year pay-fixed, receive floating (1-month CME Term Secured Overnight Financing Rate (SOFR)), interest rate swap arrangement with a notional amount of \$250.0 million for the period beginning April 1, 2023 and ending on April 1, 2027.
-Under the terms of the interest rate swap, we pay a fixed rate of 3.49% against the first interest payments of a portion of our LIBOR-based debt and receive floating 1-month CME Term SOFR during the swap period.
+On March 23, 2023, we entered into a four-year pay-fixed, receive floating (1-month CME Term SOFR), interest rate swap arrangement with a notional amount of \$250.0 million for the period beginning April 1, 2023 and ending on April 1, 2027.
+Under the terms of the interest rate swap, we pay a fixed rate of 3.49% against the first interest payments of a portion of our Term SOFR-based debt and receive floating 1-month CME Term SOFR during the swap period.
 At inception, we designated the interest rate swap as a cash flow hedge and the fair value of the interest rate swap was zero.
-As of April 3, 2023, the fair value of the interest rate swap was recorded as a liability and as a component of other long-term liabilities in the amount of \$0.9 million.
+As of July 3, 2023, the fair value of the interest rate swap was recorded as an asset, of which \$4.3 million is included as a component of prepaid expenses and other current assets and \$1.5 million is included as a component of deposits and other non-current assets.
+No ineffectiveness was recognized for the quarter and two quarters ended July 3, 2023, the interest rate swap decreased interest expense by \$1.0 million.

 See Liquidity and Capital Resources and Long-term Debt and Letters of Credit appearing in Part I, Item 2 of this Quarterly Report on Form 10-Q for further discussion of our financing facilities and capital structure.
-As of April 3, 2023, approximately 84.7% of our total debt was based on fixed rates.
-Based on our borrowings as of April 3, 2023, an assumed 100 basis point change in variable rates would cause our annual interest cost to change by \$1.4 million.
+As of July 3, 2023, approximately 85.2% of our total debt was based on fixed rates.
+Based on our borrowings as of July 3, 2023, an assumed 100 basis point change in variable rates would cause our annual interest cost to change by \$1.3 million.